-Direct Costs as a percentage of the total costs were 66% (68%: 2019).
+Direct Costs as a percentage of the total costs were 67% (2020: 66%).
 The Trust saw a decrease in direct costs due to reducing their members of staff and not always employing like-for-like when staff left.

-Total cost as a percentage as a spending on teaching resources of total expenditure were 4.6% (5%: 2019).
-The trust saw a decrease on spending for teaching resources, this was due to the change in the finance system and the decision was made to implement a whole school ordering system.
+Spending on teaching resources as a percentage of total expenditure were 3.9% (2020: 4.6%).
+The trust saw a decrease on spending for teaching resources, this was due to the change in the finance system and the decision was made in the prior academic year to implement a whole school ordering system.
 This has had a positive impact on the trust and hopefully will continue to decrease.
-However due to COVID-19, we may see a slight increase for this year, as the sharing of resources is not being practised at present and we are having to spend more on consumable products.
-Other spending has slightly increased as a percentage for total expenditure were 13.2% (11%:2019).
+Other spending has slightly increased as a percentage for total expenditure were 13.7% (2020: 13.2%).
 This was due to increased cost of staff development opportunities.